 SbL is supported by readers.
 If you purchase something I genuinely recommend via an affiliate link, I may receive a small commission at no cost to you (thank you).

-If you’ve been a part of the mindfulness or spiritual community for a while now, you’ve likely heard of the emotional freedom technique (also known as tapping).
+If you’ve been a part of the mindfulness, personal growth, or spiritual community for a while now, you’ve likely heard of the emotional freedom technique (also known as tapping).